LiskArchive/lisk-legacy-docs/introduction.md

 There are two key public networks, entirely independent of each other, that are always accessible: **Mainnet** and **Testnet**.

 #### Mainnet
 Mainnet is where the true Lisk economy exists.
-On this network, Lisk users are able to transfer LSK tokens from one account to another, register accounts as delegates, vote for another delegates or register dApps.
+On this network, Lisk users can transfer LSK tokens from one account to another, register accounts as delegates, vote for other delegates or register dApps.
 It can be explored via the [Lisk Explorer](https://explorer.lisk.io).

 #### Testnet
-Testnet is an independent replica of the Lisk Mainnet intended as an area to rehearse upgrades before they take place on the Lisk Mainet.
+Testnet is an independent replica of the Lisk Mainnet intended as an area to rehearse upgrades before they take place on the Lisk Mainnet.
 This is where new versions and fixes of Lisk Core are tested.
 It can be explored via [Lisk Testnet Explorer](https://testnet-explorer.lisk.io).

 ### Components
 The Lisk Core consists of 4 main components: